oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_Code_Generator.md

 `template does not extend a supposed `*`oyStruct_s_.template.c`*` file, because oyStruct_s`
 `only has a public interface and so no private `*`oyStruct_s_.*`*` implementation files.`

+If in doubt, each generated source file has it's inheritance graph embedded, at the top of the *@file* doxygen comment.

 Code Organisation
 -----------------